LDS Church and politics in the United States: Utah Territory and statehood

 with Mexico.
 The men's salaries were used to help pay for the migration of the larger body of the Saints.

 In 1849 the Mormons petitioned Congress that a huge swath of land which they had settled be admitted into the Union as the State of Deseret.
 The Mormons hoped for statehood so that they would have the ability to elect their own leaders, and hopefully avoid the persecution which they had so recently escaped.
 Because of their previous experiences, they were convinced that self-governance was the only safeguard to their religious freedom, and they worried about the possible introduction of "unsympathetic carpetbag appointees" if Deseret were relegated to territorial status.
 Concern over the practice of polygamy as well as other issues made statehood politically unviable.
 However, Congress instead incorporated "Deseret" into the greatly reduced but still enormous Utah Territory as part of the Compromise of 1850.
 The compromise struck a delicate balance on the issue of slavery.
 The Mormons had introduced slavery to the area upon their arrival.

-John M. Bernhisel, a Mormon representative in Washington, D.C., strenuously lobbied President Fillmore for an all-Mormon slate of territorial officials.
+John M. Bernhisel, a Mormon representative in Washington, D.C., strenuously lobbied President Millard Fillmore for an all-Mormon slate of territorial officials.
 He urged the president that "the people of Utah cannot but consider it their right, as American citizens to be governed by men of their own choice, entitled to their confidence, and united with them in opinion and feeling."
 The president therefore appointed Brigham Young, as the territory's governor, and assigned prominent positions to several other Mormons.
 But, Fillmore also gave a number of territorial appointments to non-Mormons.
 The relationship between the non-Mormon federal officials and the Mormons was frequently contentious.

 Not long after their appointment, the federal officials, fearing for their safety, abandoned their positions, which were left unfilled for several years.

 During the 1856 U.S. presidential election, a key plank of the newly formed Republican Party's platform was a pledge "to prohibit in the territories those twin relics of barbarism: polygamy and slavery."
 Although polygamy was a focus of the Republican party platform, more than three decades would pass before the LDS Church was stopped from performing new polygamous marriages.